 As a way to encourage children to pick up a book throughout our school day and to show the importance of pleasure in reading books we have created a fantastic new reading corridor for children to quietly sit and read.

-Over the last month we have been transforming the long, plain and boring corridor by our studio into small spaces.
+We have transformed the long, plain and boring corridor by our studio into small spaces.
 This was just the start of our fantastic reading journey.

 With a little paint and imagination, Miss Carr and her team of helpers painted amazing scenes from our favourite books; this has created a real buzz around school.